Home » Romania 100 » Romanian Historical Figures: Uncover the People Who Changed the Past

 Photo source: https://centenarromania.ro

-After the disastrous start, the military resistance of 1916 and the victories of 1917 were possible only under the command of determined and expert military leaders like Constantin Prezan, Eremia Grigorescu, Alexandru Averescu, Traian Mosoiu, Arthur Vaitoianu, David Praporgescu, Ioan Dragalina, Gheorghe Valeanu, Henri Cihoski, and Dumitru Stratilescu.
+After the disastrous start, the military resistance of 1916 and the victories of 1917 were possible under the command of great military leaders.
+Among them: Constantin Prezan, Eremia Grigorescu, Alexandru Averescu, Traian Mosoiu, Arthur Vaitoianu, David Praporgescu, Ioan Dragalina, Gheorghe Valeanu, Henri Cihoski, and Dumitru Stratilescu.

-The Revolution of 1848 was an important independence movement from Moldavia and Southern Romania while the two provinces were still under Ottoman domination.
-Although the revolutionary actions were unsuccessful at the time, their advocates became the future political leaders of modern Romania: Ion and Dimitrie Bratianu, C.A.
+This major independence movement from Moldavia and Southern Romania took place while the provinces were still under Ottoman domination.
+Although the revolutionary actions were unsuccessful, their advocates became the future leaders of modern Romania.
+Among them: Ion and Dimitrie Bratianu, C.A.
 Rosetti, Gheorghe Magheru, Nicolae Golescu, and Mihail Kogalniceanu.

 We’re curious to know who you would add to the list of Romanian historical figures.
 Leave your reply in the comments section.